awkologist/CompBiol3/README.md

 # CompBiol3

-Repository for my book "Computational Biology - A Practical Introduction to Bio Data Juggling with Worked Examples", 3rd Edition
+Repository for my book "Computational Biology - A Practical Introduction to Bio Data Juggling with Worked Examples", 3rd Edition, 2024

+You will find more information at [SpringerNature](https://link.springer.com/book/9783031703133)

 This extensively expanded 3rd edition offers a practical introduction to Bio Data Science.
 With a hands on-approach to learning, this book offers ample opportunity to practice: